 Log Attachments

-Artefact is an arbitrary "item" associated with the test result.
-This page describes the canonical way of publishing artefacts.
+Artifact is an arbitrary "item" associated with the test result.
+This page describes the canonical way of publishing artifacts.

 Bublik displays test attachments through a dropdown menu on both the log page and log preview.
 This feature enables easy access to additional test-related files and resources.